Session b5: Pseudo-absence and background data

 clim <- terra::crop(clim, c(-12,45,35,73))

-What is important to consider is that you kind of arbitrarily chose a scale of analysis by chosing climate data (or other environmental data) at a certain spatial resolution.
-Here, we chose a spatial resolution of 10 minutes while the species data may actually be at a finer resolution.
+What is important to consider is that you kind of arbitrarily choose a scale of analysis by choosing climate data (or other environmental data) at a certain spatial resolution.
+Here, we choose a spatial resolution of 10 minutes while the species data may actually be at a finer resolution.
 So, we first make sure that our species data are fit to the spatial resolution, meaning we remove any duplicates within 10 minute cells.
-We do this by joining the species data with the environmental data (basically, repeating what we had already done at the end of session 2).
+We do this by joining the species data with the environmental data (basically, repeating what we had already done at the end of session b2).
 Then, we can remove the duplicate cells.

 # Remember to remove any rows with duplicate cellnumbers if necessary: